 1 Preheat oven to 300°F.

-2 Place pecans in zipper baggie and beat them with a wooden spoon to break into small pieces.
+2 Break pecans into small pieces: Place pecans in zipper baggie and beat them with a wooden spoon or roll over them with a rolling pin to break them into small pieces.
 Set aside.

-3 Put egg whites into a standup mixer bowl.
+3 Add salt to egg whites and beat to soft peaks: Put egg whites into a spotlessly clean standup mixer bowl.
 Add salt.
-Start the mixer speed on low, gradually increasing the speed until soft peaks start to become visible and the egg white bubbles are very small and uniform, about 2 to 3 minutes.
+Bea on medium speed until soft peaks start to become visible and the egg white bubbles are very small and uniform, about 2 to 3 minutes.